Kruger & Beach Family Safari

 Note that malaria tablets are recommended for this trip.

 Snorkelling in iSimangaliso

 A two-week self-drive holiday in South Africa for a family of four usually costs from £10,500 plus flights.

 The exact price of your tour will vary depending on a wide range of factors, particularly whether you choose to self-drive or be accompanied by a chauffeur guide.
 Also, there is a huge range of accommodation in South Africa, from inexpensive B&Bs to very luxurious tented safari camps so the costs vary hugely as a result.
 Generally the longer you spend on safari, and the more exclusive the reserve, the higher the price will be.

 Other factors include how many of you there are, what level of hotels you want to stay in and whether you stay in one large family room or have children and adults in separate rooms.

-As a guideline, a two-week self-drive holiday for a family of four to South Africa will usually start from around £6,000 (excluding international flights) based on mid-range accommodation, in B&Bs and similar.
-If you are accompanied by a chauffeur guide the price will start from around £7,500.
+As a guideline, a two-week self-drive holiday for a family of four to South Africa will usually start from around £10,500 (excluding international flights) based on mid-range accommodation and including car hire and activities.

 Flights are available for booking approximately 11 months in advance.
 If travelling during UK school holidays we suggest that you book your flights as far in advance as possible to get the best fares.
 Prices will rise considerably the closer to departure that you book.